Eddie Rosario Player Props: Braves vs. Padres

-Eddie Rosario -- 1-for-1 with a double in his last game -- will be in action for the Atlanta Braves versus the San Diego Padres, with Nick Martinez on the hill, on April 7 at 7:20 PM ET.
+Eddie Rosario -- 0-for-4 in his most recent game -- will be in action for the Atlanta Braves versus the San Diego Padres, with Michael Wacha on the hill, on April 8 at 7:20 PM ET.

-He reached base in his only plate appearance in his most recent game against the Padres.
+He had a hitless performance in his most recent game (0-for-4) against the Padres.

 Eddie Rosario Game Info & Props vs. the Padres